 It can be a great way to make money and real estate continues to be a popular investment for very successful individuals.

 But just how safe are these investments?

-While every single investment comes with some kind of risk, many investors will attempt to minimize this risk as best as they possibly can.
+While every single investment comes with some risk, many investors will attempt to minimize this risk as best as possible.

 So if your goal is to make some money, but do so in a safe manner, which real estate investment is best?